danforth-restorative/danforth-restorative.com/content/blog/2020-10-07-the-organization-and-the-blog.md

 This space is my home for the intersection where digital skills, personal growth, social struggles, and transformative potential all come together.

-I do intend to create a 501c3, and would like for this to become an actual organization of people who are learning together about all of the above and simple ways that digital tools can expand the reach and potency of our most important messages.
+I do intend to create a 501c3, and would like for this to become an actual organization of people who are learning and working together around all of the above and the simple ways that digital tools can expand the reach and potency of our most important messages.